-While our human spirits are born again instantly through personal acceptance of Christ, the “renewal of our minds,” (Rom.
+While our human spirits are instantly born again through personal acceptance of Christ, the “renewal of our minds” or thoughts and beliefs, (Rom.
 12:1-2,) can only start once Jesus has removed us spiritually from the kingdom of darkness and brought us into His Kingdom of Light through the cleansing with His blood, (Col. 1:13-14.)
-Forgiveness is always seated in Jesus’ blood-atonement in our place and our personal acceptance of what He had done for us.
+Forgiveness is always seated in Jesus’ blood-atonement in our place and our personal acceptance of what He has done for us.
 Once saved from our state of sin or spiritual position without God, the “salvation,” or “renewal” of our minds (or souls, where our will, intellect, and emotions are seated,) must follow, (1 Ths.
 5:23.)
 Real “transformation,” (not conformation, which means to simply join a church without real Scriptural knowledge of God,) happens only through Holy-Spirit taught knowledge of the truth of God’s Word.
 So, the renewal of our minds leads Jesus’ sincere believers through a constant process of growing closer to God by understanding His Scriptural will, and accordingly, repenting from personal sin, false doctrine, and selfish behavior, (Rom.
-12:1-2; 1 Pt.
-1:13-15; Jam.
+12:1-2; Jam.
 2:21-22.)
-This is a lifelong process of ‘making our minds holy’ through real obedience to God’s true Word, and it is called ‘sanctification.’
-This type of Scriptural ‘sanctification’ is not the same as church ‘sanctification,’ supposedly obtainable through church membership, church doctrines, and “saving” church sacraments.

-CAN WATER BAPTISM BE THE ‘SAVING SACRAMENT’ FOR A DENOMINATIONAL ‘ELITE’?
+CAN IT BE POSSIBLE THAT WATER BAPTISM IS THE ‘SAVING SACRAMENT’ FOR A DENOMINATIONAL ‘ELITE’?

 The opinions and teachings of man do not impress God in the least.
 We will all be saved by the truth of God’s Word, or we will all perish according to the truth of God’s Word, (2 Ths.
 2:10.)
 God gave us the entire contextual truth of both the Old and the New Testaments to guide us into “all truth,” (Ps.
 119:160.)
-Therefore, God does not allow anyone to make his or her own commandments and gospels from His Word, and still go to heaven, (Jn.
+That is why God does not allow anyone to make his own gospel from The Word, and still go to heaven, (Jn.
 12:48.)

 The Word ‘sacrament’ means a gradual, ritual initiation into Christianity.
 Each successive sacrament has the purpose of leading the church member deeper into the ‘mysteries’ of Christianity, supposedly towards ‘completeness in Christ.’
-Sacraments are manmade rituals, which intend to bring about salvation, the baptism of the Holy Spirit, redemption, spiritual growth and blessing.
-Sacraments originated from the Roman Catholic Vatican, who took all their church sacraments and other false doctrines from the occult; Christianizing them as formal Roman Catholic Church forms, norms, teaching, means of salvation, redemption, and blessing.
+However, the entire New Testament declares, “...You are [already fully] complete in Him, Who is the Head of all principality and power,” (Col. 9-20.)
+Sacraments are manmade rituals, which intend to bring about salvation, the baptism of the Holy Spirit, redemption, spiritual growth, and blessing.
+Sacraments originated from the Roman Catholic Vatican, who took all their ‘sacraments’ and other false doctrines from the occult; Christianizing them as formal Roman Catholic Church forms, norms, teaching, means of salvation, redemption, and blessing.

-· In the 16th century, Protestant Reformers, allegedly ‘breaking away’ from Roman Catholicism, brought the most ‘important’ Catholic Church forms, doctrines and sacraments into Protestantism.
-Protestant leaders such as John Calvin and Martin Luther altered some Roman Catholic doctrines to suit their religious views, while most still remain the foundation of their churches to this day.
+· In the 16th century, Protestant Reformers, allegedly ‘breaking away’ from Roman Catholicism, brought the most ‘important’ Catholic Church forms, doctrines, and sacraments into Protestantism.
+Protestant leaders such as John Calvin and Martin Luther altered some Roman Catholic doctrines to suit their own religious views, while most still remain the foundation of their church system to this day.

 Jesus never demanded obedience to the Ceremonial law, (the Old Testament Temple Law, or to the so-called ‘saving’ sacraments and doctrines of Christian churches,) but to His New Testament commandments, which are all encapsulated by the Moral Law of Love, (Jn.
 8:34; Gal.
 2:21.)